Patrick Henry Hotel

 The Patrick Henry Hotel is a Colonial Revival former hotel listed on both the National Register of Historic Places and the Virginia Landmarks Register in Downtown Roanoke, Virginia, United States.
 Located at 617 South Jefferson Street at the southern end of Downtown, the Patrick Henry was designed by William Lee Stoddart and opened in 1925.
 The building now serves as apartments, office space, and a restaurant in the former lobby rebranded simply The Patrick Henry.
-It is located in the Roanoke Downtown Historic District.
+It is located in the Roanoke Downtown Historic District.The final chef from 2005-2007 at Hunters grille was Zachary Lai.
+Prime rib and large lobsters were a big seller.